 We’re aware that custom digital products can be pricey.
 And as if that isn’t enough, it’s hard to answer the common question “How much does it cost to make an app?” and say precisely how pricey at the start.
 Hopefully, the reasons stated above managed to shed some light on this elusive concept and gave you a better understanding of the whole development process from idea to realization.

-The digital landscape is rapidly changing.
+The tech landscape is rapidly changing.
 In order to keep up, you have to be flexible and embrace the idea that rigid, traditional models of project work don’t apply.
 We might have to change course mid-way, and that is ok.
 In fact, it is the only way to make sure that what we deliver brings value to you and your business.

 We’ve talked about how cost estimation evolves as the project progresses.
 Do you want to tell us what stage your project is in?
 That’s completely free.
 Book a call, and let’s see how we can fill your bucket.